executors/issaquah_2016/explanatory.md

     };

-In this example, an executor which creates execution agents by submitting to a thread pool returns a reference to that thread pool from `.context`.
+In this example, an executor which creates execution agents by submitting to a thread pool returns a reference to that thread pool from `context`.

 Our design allows programmers to reason about the identities of executors and execution contexts separately because the side effects they create